 About the Department

-For over a century, the Department of Psychology at the University of Chicago has been a leading center of scholarship, research and teaching in psychology and related fields.
-Its faculty and students range from John B. Watson, the founder of behaviorism, to Roger Sperry, who won a Nobel Prize in 1981 for his research on the differences between the left and right brains.
-Today, faculty like Susan Levine pioneer research in the science of children’s learning.
+For over a century, the Department of Psychology has been a leading center of scholarship, research and teaching in psychology and related fields.
 True to the Division’s interdisciplinary nature, its faculty members reflect the contemporary state of the field by serving on more than one of the department’s programs in cognition, developmental psychology, integrative neuroscience, and social psychology.
-Additionally, the department maintains close connections with other areas of the university: faculty and students participate in courses, colloquia, workshops and joint research ventures with scholars in related departments including anthropology, biology, computer science, education, linguistics, and philosophy, and in the University’s professional schools of business, public policy, law, medicine, and social service administration.
+Additionally, the Department maintains close connections with other areas of the university: faculty and students participate in courses, colloquia, workshops and joint research ventures with scholars in related departments including anthropology, biology, computer science, education, linguistics, and philosophy, and in the University’s professional schools of business, public policy, law, medicine, and social service administration.

 MAPSS Support for Psychology

-Approximately 20 MAPSS students concentrate in Psychology each year.
-MAPSS works closely with those students to help them secure lab placements in the Psychology department, Comparative Human Development, the Booth School of Business, the School of Social Service Administration, and the UChicago Hospitals.
-Many begin that lab work the summer before they matriculate into MAPSS.
+Approximately 40 MAPSS students concentrate in Psychology each year.
+MAPSS works closely with those students to help them secure lab placements in the Psychology department or closely related parts of the University such as Comparative Human Development.
+Many begin that lab work the summer prior to matriculating into MAPSS.